 In some cases it may be necessary to involve external agencies, whether for reinforcement of messages given or in order to deal professionally with specific problems.
 These agencies might include the Police Community Liaison Officer, the Educational Psychologist or a Social Worker.

-This policy should be considered in conjunction with other safeguarding policies including (but not exclusively) Safeguarding and Child Protection, Behaviour Policy, Tackling extremism and radicalisation and e-safety.
+This policy should be considered in conjunction with other safeguarding policies including (but not exclusively) Safeguarding and Child Protection, Relational Policy, Tackling extremism and radicalisation and Online Safety Policy.